alexiscn/CloudServiceKit/README.md

 ### 1. Create a connector

-Create a connector of the cloud service, pass the
+Create a connector of the cloud service, pass the necessary parameters:

 ```swift
 let connector = DropboxConnector(appId: "your_app_id", appSecret: "your_app_secret", callbackUrl: "your_app_redirect_url")